Please note that Tapas no longer supports Internet Explorer.

 The officer and Maeric continued their conversation as they walked toward the refinery.

-Erith finished his work around the firepit, pausing as his eyes settled on a nearby bucket of water.
+Erith finished his work around the firepit, pausing when his eyes caught on a nearby bucket of water.
+He peeled off his shirt and doused himself, then headed back to his tent for a clean one.

-Maeric and the officer stood outside the tent entrance, gazing out among the sifters eating nearby the meal tent against the dimming sun.
+By the time he stepped back out, the evening light was already fading.
+Maeric and the officer stood outside the tent entrance, gazing out among the sifters eating nearby the meal tent.

 "So glad you could join us, Erith.
-Please, let's sit down."
-Maeric spoke enthusiastically, giving a warm smile to Erith.
+Please, let's sit down," said Maeric, giving a warm smile to Erith.

 The three entered the officers' tent, where a thick haze of pipe smoke hung in the air, stinging Erith's nose and eyes.